syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

 pdfDocument.Save("Output.pdf")

 pdfDocument.Close(True)

 {% endhighlight  %}

-Note: Both ConvertToImage() and FromString() methods are used to convert the HTML pages whose height is less than 32767 pixels as image, and the options like  EnableHyperlinks, EnableJavascript  and AutoDetectPageBreak has no effect.
+> Note: Both ConvertToImage() and FromString() methods are used to convert the HTML pages whose height is less than 32767 pixels as image, and the options like  EnableHyperlinks, EnableJavascript  and AutoDetectPageBreak has no effect.

-HtmlConverter Options
+### HtmlConverter Options

 HtmlConverter provides the following options to control HtmlToPDF conversions.

-•EnableJavaScript
+* EnableJavaScript

-•AutoDetectPageBreak
+* AutoDetectPageBreak

-•Enable Hyperlinks
+* Enable Hyperlinks

-EnableJavaScript
+### EnableJavaScript

 You can control the JavaScript by using the EnableJavaScript property of the HtmlConverter class library.
 By default this property is set to False.
 So the JavaScript code is disabled during conversion.
 Set the EnableJavaScript property to True to activate the JavaScript code during conversion.

-Note: If JavaScript code is not executed by setting the EnableJavaScript property, it means the Internet Security Settings on the server does not allow the JavaScript execution.
+> Note: If JavaScript code is not executed by setting the EnableJavaScript property, it means the Internet Security Settings on the server does not allow the JavaScript execution.

-Enable Hyperlink
+### Enable Hyperlink

 Essential PDF provides support to enabe or disable the live hyperlinks in PDF when converting web pages to PDF.
 The following code example illustrates this:

-AutoDetectPageBreak
+### AutoDetectPageBreak

 The HtmlConverter supports custom page breaks with standard CSS styles like page-break-before: always and page-break-after: always that can be applied to any HTML object.
 You can enable custom page breaks by setting the AutoDetectPageBreak property to True.